jonananas/tdd-the-database/readme.md

 1. Two persons should only be equal when id matches.
 There can be two John Doe without them being the same person.
 DONE!
 2. Create a PersonRepository interface and a PersonRepositoryJDBC that allows you to store a person using H2.
 DONE!
 3. You should be able to find a person by id.
 DONE!
 4. Add name to Person, updating the factory method.
+(Do not update repository just yet - take baby steps!)
+5. A persons name should be stored in database.
 Will force you to update schema!
-   NOTE: Step 1 made peroson.equals only check for id!
+   NOTE: Step 1 made person.equals only check for id, so you cannot use Person.equals
 5. You should be able to find persons by name.
 If John Doe and Jane Doe exists, searching for "do" should return both.
 Searching for john should return one.
 6. The repository should be able to returned a sorted list on name.
 Both ascending and descending.
 7. You should be able to specify number of returned persons using a maximum limit.